 So what happens if you have more than two kids or frequently just travel with a lot of people?
 Well, now your options have been limited.

 If you are planning to buy at Tesla at this very moment you only have one choice.
-The Model X is currently the only model that Tesla has with third-row seating.
-You can either have a 6-seat arrangement which makes the middle row have two captain chairs or a 7-seat arrangement that retains the bench seating in the middle row with two foldable seats in the back.
+The Model X and Y are currently the only models that Tesla has with third-row seating.
+With the Model X, you can either have a 6-seat arrangement which makes the middle row have two captain chairs or a 7-seat arrangement that retains the bench seating in the middle row with two foldable seats in the back.

-However, if you are patient, your options are a little more abundant.
-First off, the Model Y does have a 7-seat option, however, it will not be produced until 2021, so there is a bit of a wait.
+It should be noted that he Model Y does have a 7-seat option, however, it is not the most spacious.
 Given my kind of cramped experience sitting next to someone in a Model X’s third-row, I do not know how spacious the third-row of a Model Y will be and at what age your children may outgrow them.
-Unfortunately, we will have to wait for the production version of the 7-seat Model Y to assess how much space is available.
-Tesla does claim that 7 adults will fit in the Model Y but at what comfort cost?
+Tesla does claim that 7 adults will fit in the Model Y but realistically they’d have to be on the smaller side.

 Surprisingly the Model X and Y are not your only option.
 With the Plaid powertrain version of the Model S looking to launch later this year, Tesla thought it would be a good time to bring back their 5+2 seating that was available in the older Model S. This seating arrangement will have the standard 5-seats but with an additional two rear-facing seats in the back.
 You give up the entirety of your trunk space when you do this, but it is an option, and you always have the frunk.
 Musk has stated that they will update the design to accommodate larger passengers better than the original seats but we have yet to see them.
 We do not yet know if the rear-facing seats will be an option of other none-Plaid Model S.

 Verdict: Need it now?
-Model X. Can wait another year?
-You can add the Model Y or Model S to your list of considerations.
-Model 3?
+Model X but leave the Model Y in consideration.
+Can wait?
+I guess you can consider the Model S. Model 3?
 Only if you are okay with stuffing people in the trunk (please don’t).

 The Bargain Hunter